-- 13 ORR is also responsible for carrying out the Economic Equilibrium Test.
-The assessment process in order to determine whether the economic equilibrium of a PSC would be compromised by the proposed new international rail passenger service, including domestic portion(s) of that service, is further defined and set out in the Implementing Regulation.
-The test is carried out by the ORR at the request of a 'relevant' party (competent authority, infrastructure manager or affected PSC operator). - 14 ORR must make the determination on the basis of an objective economic analysis and in accordance with pre-determined criteria published by it.
-The Implementing Regulation explicitly sets out a requirement to consider whether the new passenger service would have a substantial negative impact on the profitability of services operated under the PSC and on the net cost for the competent authority awarding the PSC.
-This is described further in chapter 4. - 15 Regulatory bodies are progressively developing guidelines on this issue, based on their experience.
+13 ORR is also responsible for carrying out the Economic Equilibrium Test (the assessment process in order to determine whether the economic equilibrium of a PSC would be compromised by the proposed new international rail passenger service, including domestic portion(s) of that service) at the request of a 'relevant' party (competent authority, infrastructure manager or affected PSC operator).
+ORR must make the determination on the basis of an objective economic analysis and in accordance with pre-determined criteria.
+This is described further in chapter 4.